Dr Aylish O'Driscoll

 Overview

-Her research interests lie in the use of qualitative methods to study a range of applied counselling psychology topics, with experience predominantly in phenomenological and narrative approaches.
-Particular interests include the psychological study of social issues, and trauma-informed understandings of mental distress.
+Her research interests lie in the use of qualitative methods to study a range of applied counselling psychology topics, with experience supervising predominantly phenomenological and narrative approaches.
+Particular interests include the psychological study of social issues, trauma, and the use of pluralistic qualitative methods.

-Aylish has held clinical roles in the NHS across Inpatient, Early Intervention in Psychosis, and Secondary Care teams, and in a university mental health service.
+Aylish is a registered practitioner psychologist with the HCPC and has held clinical roles in the NHS across Inpatient, Early Intervention in Psychosis, and Secondary Care teams, a university mental health service, and currently in the DPsych Clinic.

 Aylish has a BA(Hons) degree in Psychology from Trinity College Dublin, completed her DPsych in Counselling Psychology at City, University of London, and her Practitioner Training in Cognitive Analytic Therapy at St Thomas’ Hospital in London.